Guided Self-Rehabilitation Lab

 The therapists remain essential and guide the patient towards exercises adapted to their recovery stage.

-Self Rehabilitation Technology (SRT5) stimulates the patient in an intuitive and playful way with a sphere manipulated in a single or two-handed mode.
+SRT Technology stimulates the patient in an intuitive and playful way with a sphere manipulated in a single or two-handed mode.

 These devices can be used outside conventional rehabilitation sessions: in a self rehab lab or in supervised group therapy sessions.

-Ultra-intuitive, SRT5 is equally accessible to children and elderly patients, in both sitting and standing positions.
-The device lets the patient work independently and safely on movement intensity and repetition.
+Ultra-intuitive, SRT devices are equally accessible to children and elderly patients, in both sitting and standing positions.
 The patient’s actions are displayed in real time on the screen.

 Patients can carry out activities with one or both hands, alone, with other patients or their relatives.